casbin/casbin-rs/README.md

 async-std = { version = "1.9", features = ["attributes"] }
 ```

-**Warning**: `tokio v1.0` or later is supported from `casbin-rs v2.0.6`, we recommend that you upgrade the relevant components to ensure that they work properly.
-The last version that supports `tokio v0.2` is `casbin-rs v2.0.5` , you can choose according to your needs.
+**Warning**: `tokio v1.0` or later is supported from `casbin v2.0.6`, we recommend that you upgrade the relevant components to ensure that they work properly.
+The last version that supports `tokio v0.2` is `casbin v2.0.5` , you can choose according to your needs.

 ## Get started